Vizemo/4143-PLC-VicMar/Assignments/P04/README.md

 ### Instructions

 - This program requres the fmt, io, net/http, os, path/filepath, time, packages
-- to run the program path over to
+- to run the program path over to the folder/repository and run the command "go run main.go"

 ### Example Command